ronitrojasara/ronitrojasara.github.io/README.md

-## You can add any thing, quick tools, blogs, notes, etc.
+You can add any thing to the project, quick tools, blogs, notes, etc. i making it personal blogging site.